 Too much rain can cause a variety of problems such as:

-• loss of soil to erosion
+- loss of soil to erosion10

-• increased sediment in waterways
+- increased sediment11 in waterways

 Not enough rainfall over a period of time can cause drought conditions, which can impact pasture growth and reduce the amount and quality of feed.
 Farmers need to buy supplemental feed to keep milk production going or dry off (stop milking) stock earlier than planned.

-Animal welfare may also be impacted by climate change.
+Animal welfare may also be impacted by climate change15.
 Much of the country’s livestock lives outdoors so they risk exposure to extreme weather and/or rising temperatures.
 Farmers may need to build infrastructure to house animals when necessary or select breeds that better suit the changing conditions.

 Impacts of dairy farming on climate change